 GIS Datasets

-Many of the spatial datasets used in the 2009 WAM modeling effort dated from the mid-2000’s and have been superseded by newer datasets.
+Many of the spatial datasets used in the 2009 WAM effort dated from the mid-2000s and have been superseded by newer datasets.
 In some cases, such as with land use, this reflects actual changes in the underlying data as development occurs or as some agricultural land uses are taken out of production.
-Some datasets, such as soils, have been updated as studies have been used to refine and further delineate specific soils types.
+Some datasets, such as soils, have been updated as studies have been used to refine and further delineate specific soil types.
 Thus, while the general dataset types outlined in the 2009 report are still applicable, the actual datasets have changed.
 In many cases the available information is more consistent across the watershed and a single feature class may suffice where before several disparate coverages had to be merged to provide an accurate representation.
-For example, a single topography dataset was provided by the SFWMD whereas for the 2009 project a number of datasets had to be merged to create a comprehensive dataset.
+For example, a single topography dataset was provided by the SFWMD whereas for the 2009 project several datasets had to be merged to create a comprehensive dataset.
 Similarly, the hydrography used in 2009 was created from several sources; for this project a single hydrography dataset (part of SFWMD’s ArcHydro Enhanced Database) covers the entire study area.
-In a number of cases data from the 2009 study could easily be adapted with only minor modifications (such as basin and subbasin coverages, rainfall stations, and hydrologic structures).
+In many cases, data from the 2009 study could easily be adapted with only minor modifications (such as basin and sub-basin coverages, rainfall stations, and hydrologic structures).
 However, in other cases, such as soils, land use, hydrography, and the actual model domains, entirely new datasets needed to be incorporated.

 The following listing of the spatial datasets indicate the provenance of the various feature classes.
 Details about the specific preparation, adjustments, and modifications to these input datasets for use within WAM are discussed in Section 3.4.